pusher/pusher-http-java/README.md

 Call `validateWebhookSignature` with the values from the `X-Pusher-Key` and `X-Pusher-Signature` headers from the webhook request, and the body as a String.
 You will receive a member of `Validity` indicating whether the webhook could be validated or not.

-### Generating REST API signatures
+### Generating HTTP API signatures

-If you wanted to send the REST API requests manually (e.g. using a different HTTP client), you can use the `signedUri` method to generate a java.net.URI for your request which contains the necessary signatures:
+If you wanted to send the HTTP API requests manually (e.g. using a different HTTP client), you can use the `signedUri` method to generate a java.net.URI for your request which contains the necessary signatures:

 ```java
 URI requestUri = pusher.signedUri("GET", "/apps/<appId>/channels", null); // no body on GET request